NUSTARS/atlas-payload-2026/README.md

 IMPORTANT UPDATE 12/13/2025:

+only follow this guide if you have made contributions already, ignore if you haven't cloned yet lol

 Repository has been renamed from "Roll-Control" and many big changes were made; please follow guide here:

 1. run this command based on how you cloned from the repo; if your not sure, you probably used the HTTPS.
 This should change your remote URL, so if you try to do a push or pull, this should take care of any potential URL related issues.
 (Make sure you open your terminal to the directory containing this repo)